Braided Galton Board - Probabilities with String

 thingiverse

-This is intended to be an intuitive demonstration of the Central Limit theorem.
-The Galton board is a standard way to show this with falling balls.
-However instead we use string, and have each possible path represented with one thread, and we can see at a glance which locations are probable.
-The dowels are 12.5mm.
-I just hammered them into the lasercut wood, but you might want to glue if the tolerances are different for your lasercutter.
-The string is 1mm builders cord, but anything should be fine.
-I found it very difficult to thread without making a mistake.
-The strategy I ended up using was to hold the prevoius thread in my left hand and the next thread in my right.
-By jiggling my left hand I saw the old thread bounce, which gave a good reminder of where I was in the sequence, and hence to put the new thread in the right spot.
+This is an intuitive demonstration of the Central Limit theorem in action.
+The Galton board, a classic visual aid for illustrating this concept with falling balls, has been cleverly replaced by string, each path represented by one thread, allowing us to instantly identify probable locations at a glance.
+The dowels used are 12.5mm in diameter and were simply hammered into the lasercut wood I used.
+If your lasercutter's tolerances differ from mine, it would be wise to glue them for added security.
+For this project, I employed 1mm builders cord, but any suitable string will do just fine.
+However, I found threading a bit of a challenge without making mistakes along the way.
+My solution was to hold the previous thread in my left hand and the next one in my right.
+By gently jiggling my left hand, I could feel the old thread bounce, which served as a helpful reminder of where I was in the sequence, allowing me to place the new thread accurately in its spot.

 With this file you will be able to print Braided Galton Board - Probabilities with String with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Braided Galton Board - Probabilities with String.